 Although he may not have an acting history that includes hundreds of blockbusters, Corey Feldman is iconic nonetheless.
 Starring in films that have become cult favourites as well as films that make a regular appearance on the television channels, Feldman can lay claim to The Lost Boys (1987), Gremlins (1984), Stand By Me (1986), The Goonies (1985) and The ‘Burbs (1989).

-Currently busy being Governor of California, Arnold Schwarzenegger once starred in a spate of pioneering and iconic films.
-Before following a more comedic route in the 1990’s (which included the likes of Kindergarten Cop) (1990), True Lies (1994) and Last Action Hero (1993)) Arnie personified the scary stalker robot that was The Terminator (1984), the soldier who defeated Predator (1987) whilst also being Conan from both Conan the Barbarian (1982) and Conan the Destroyer (1984).
+Arnold Schwarzenegger once starred in a spate of pioneering and iconic films.
+Before following a more comedic route in the 1990’s (which included the likes of Kindergarten Cop (1990), True Lies (1994) and Last Action Hero (1993)), Arnie personified the scary stalker robot that was The Terminator (1984), the soldier who defeated Predator (1987) whilst also being Conan from both Conan the Barbarian (1982) and Conan the Destroyer (1984).
 Add to this list The Running Man (1987) and Commando (1985) and you get a man who has huge blockbusters to his name.

 Sigourney Weaver made memorable appearances in the 1980’s.
 Making the role of Ripley her very own in Alien (1979) she reprised her role seven years later in the 1986 film Aliens.
 Starring in Oscar-nominated Gorillas in the Mist (1988) as well as Eyewitness (1981), she is perhaps better known as being Dana Barrett in the Ghostbuster films of the decade.